sully6768/devnation2014/ds-managed-service/README.md

 Hello Scott

 And when we type scr:list we get:
-[63  ] [ACTIVE          ] org.dn.ds.managed.service.provider.ManagedServiceProvider
+[63  ] [ACTIVE          ] org.dn.ds.managed.service.provider.MyManagedServiceProvider
 [64  ] [ACTIVE          ] org.dn.ds.managed.service.ManagedServiceComponent

 Because now both the dependency the service has on a configuration is satisfied and the service dependency the component has is now satisfied.